Clicky

 Most men look good in this shirt cut.
 However, older men should rather consider the regular cut.

-Skinny Dress Shirt Fit
+Skinny-Fit Dress Shirt

-The skinny dress shirts provide a fashion-forward approach that only lean gentlemen can carry.
+The skinny dress shirts aim to create a trimmer silhouette and provide a fashion-forward approach that only lean gentlemen can carry.

 As a result, everything from the sleeves to the chest stays close to the body.